ZahidG0/Lodash-Type/README.md

 ## 🤝 Contributing

 We welcome contributions!
-Please read our [Contributing Guide](CONTRIBUTING.md) for details.
+Please read our [Contributing Guide](CONTRIBUTING.md) and [Code of Conduct](CODE_OF_CONDUCT.md) before submitting a pull request.

+If you're new to open source, feel free to open an issue first to discuss your idea!

 1. Fork the repository
 2. Create your feature branch (`git checkout -b feature/amazing-feature`)